aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 In this task, you will create a new Azure AD tenant.

+1. If you are not already signed into the Azure portal, sign in to the Azure portal at https://portal.azure.com, with the Azure credentials.

+1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
+   * Email/Username: <inject key="AzureAdUserEmail"></inject>

+1. Now enter the following password and click on **Sign in**.
+   * Password: <inject key="AzureAdUserPassword"></inject>

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Azure Active Directory** and press the **Enter** key.

 2. On the blade displaying **Overview** of your current Azure AD tenant, click on **Manage tenants**, and then on the next screen, click on **+ Create**.